GioPede/ResamplingAnalysisScripts/README.md

 ## Usage
 Simply run `python analysis.py FILENAME.xxx [NLINES]`

-Where `FILENAME` is expected to have a 3 charachter extension `NLINES` (optional) is the number of lines in the file to read and process (default is the whole file)
+Where `FILENAME` is expected to have a 3 charachter extension `NLINES` (optional) is the number of lines in the file to read and process (default is the whole file, but it gets very slow above 2-3 hundred thousand entries)

 Ouput is located into the `FILENAME/` folder.